-Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F contains an oil-soluble vitamin C derivative that has a potent concentration of ascorbyl tetraisopalmitate, a stable vitamin C derivative.
+Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F is an oil-soluble vitamin C derivative serum that contains a potent concentration of ascorbyl tetraisopalmitate, a stable vitamin C derivative.

 It also contains vitamin F (essential fatty acids), which help restore and retain moisture in the skin.
 This would be a great choice for those with dehydrated and dry skin.

-Magnesium Ascorbyl Phosphate 10% (currently being reformulated) is a vitamin C derivative that balances out the skin tone and brightens skin.
-It works as well as Vitamin C derived from l-ascorbic acid but it does not irritate the skin as pure l-ascorbic acid can.
+Magnesium Ascorbyl Phosphate 10% (currently being reformulated) is a vitamin C derivative that balances out the skin tone and brightens your skin.
+It works as well as Vitamin C derived from l-ascorbic acid, but it does not irritate the skin as pure l-ascorbic acid can.

 Related Post: Facetheory Review

 If you are an avid skincare enthusiast, you may be aware that there are many benefits to incorporating vitamin C into your skincare routine.
 Vitamin C has 3 main benefits for the skin: